styler00dollar/Colab-mmediting/README.md

 [![codecov](https://codecov.io/gh/open-mmlab/mmediting/branch/master/graph/badge.svg)](https://codecov.io/gh/open-mmlab/mmediting)
 [![license](https://img.shields.io/github/license/open-mmlab/mmediting.svg)](https://github.com/open-mmlab/mmediting/blob/master/LICENSE)

+## Important information

+- If you can't open `Colab-mmediting.ipynb` inside your Google Drive, try this [colab link](https://colab.research.google.com/github/styler00dollar/Colab-mmediting/blob/master/Colab-mmediting.ipynb) and save it to your Google Drive.
+The "open in Colab"-button can be missing in Google Drive, if that person never used Colab.
+- The Google Colab VM does have a maximum session length of 12 hours.
+Additionally there is a 30 minute timeout if you leave colab.
+The VM will be deleted after these timeouts.

 ## Introduction

 MMEditing is an open source image and video editing toolbox based on PyTorch.
 It is a part of the [OpenMMLab](https://open-mmlab.github.io/) project.